-BROKEN COLLAR-BONE.-The end of the bone is seen sticking up, the shoulder is flattened, and the patient cannot lift his arm to his head.
+Broken Collar-Bone.-The end of the bone is

+seen sticking up, the shoulder is flattened, and the patient cannot lift his arm to his head.

-Treatment.-A bandage is to be applied round the shoulders thus (see page 22), a large pad of cotton must be put in the arm-pit, and the elbow pressed close to the side and supported in a sling.
-BROKEN UPPER ARM (between shoulder-joint and elbow-joint).-The patient cannot move his arm, and there is deformity, with grating of the ends of the bone.
+Treatment.-A bandage is to be applied round the shoulders thus, a large pad of cotton must be put in the arm pit, and the elbow pressed close to the side and supported in a sling.

+Broken Upper Arm (between shoulder-joint and elbow-joint).-The patient cannot move his arm, and there is deformity, with grating of the ends of the bone.

-Treatment.-Bend the elbow, put on four splints, one inside, one outside, one in front, and one behind, support the arm in a sling, and let the elbow be allowed to drop.
+Treatment.-Bend the elbow, put on four splints, one inside, one outside, one in front, and one behind:

+support the arm in a sling, and let the elbow be allowed to drop.